 We are dedicated to ensuring that all those who work within Chambers are treated with equal respect and courtesy at all times.
 We do not tolerate any form of discrimination, bullying or inappropriate behaviour.

-A copy of our Corporate Social Responsibility policy is available to download here.
+A copy of our Corporate Social Responsibility policy is available here.

-A copy of our Equal Opportunities and Anti-discrimination is available to download here.
+A copy of our Equality & Diversity Action Plan is available here.

 In May 2017, Kings Chambers adopted the Wellbeing Policy.
 This is designed to promote the health and wellbeing of all members of Chambers and Staff.
 It recognises the importance of the wellbeing of all in Chambers and that this is the responsibility of us all from top to bottom.
 It produces a framework within which Chambers encourages and facilitates good working practices and seeks to protect members and staff alike.
 To download a copy of the policy please click here